AkshatNeolia/Text-to-Speech/README.md

 # Text to Speech

-A simple Python project that converts text into speech using the **gTTS** (Google Text-to-Speech) module and plays the audio using the **os** module.
+A simple Python project that converts text from a file into speech using the **gTTS** (Google Text-to-Speech) module and plays the audio using the **os** module.
 The speech is saved as a `.wav` file.

 ## Features

+- Reads input text from a file (`1.txt`).
-- Converts input text to speech.
+- Converts the text to speech.
 - Saves the speech as a `.wav` file.
 - Automatically plays the `.wav` file.